hcoles/pitest-site/pages/how_to_help.markdown

 Similarly if you have a good idea for a feature or change please do suggest it.
 Your idea may in fact be truly terrible, but if so we promise to be polite about it.

-General feeback of what you think works well, or doesn't work well is also always welcome.
+General feedback of what you think works well, or doesn't work well is also always welcome.
 PIT's aim is to make mutation testing as usable and practical as possible.
 It's nice to know how we're doing.

 ## Development